 Nanny Share – How to Set Up a Nanny Share

 There are several ways you can find a family to set up a nanny share with.
 Friends and neighbors are a great choice for the obvious reasons of knowing the family already and proximity, respectively.
 Some people look to those they meet in childbirth classes, PEPS groups, or online community groups.
-Our Facebook group is an excellent way to meet another family whether you have a nanny already or not.
-We typically see 20 to 50 nanny share opportunities on the Facebook group each week.
+Our Member Search tool is an excellent way to meet another family whether you have a nanny already or not.

 Want to learn more?
 Check out this video “ Episode #3: How Different Types of Care Can Impact Your Child“ on our YouTube channel: